thisislawatts/example-jobs/Netsuite Administrator.md

 Netsuite Administrator
 ---

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><span style="font-weight: 400;">We’re looking for an experienced Netsuite Administrator to join our IT organization to support Snyk’s hyper-growth across multiple applications, specializing in NetSuite.&nbsp; A solid foundation of both technology and supporting multiple finance processes is a must.&nbsp; As a core member of the delivery team, we are searching for a flexible person who learns quickly, has previous experience supporting NetSuite, as well as experience with other finance technologies.</span></p>
+<p><span style="font-weight: 400;">We’re looking for an experienced Netsuite Administrator to join our IT organization to support Snyk’s hyper-growth across multiple applications, specializing in NetSuite.
+A solid foundation of both technology and supporting multiple finance processes is a must.&nbsp; As a core member of the delivery team, we are searching for a flexible person who learns quickly, has previous experience supporting NetSuite, as well as experience with other finance technologies.</span></p>
-<p><span style="font-weight: 400;">You will partner with the functional resources to manage the configuration and development of system enhancements, upgrades, system modifications, and day-to-day issue analysis, tracking, and resolution.&nbsp; You are responsible for supporting our finance systems (i.e. Netsuite, Ivalua, FloQast, Vena) for business needs, and ensure the functionality is optimized to meet the evolving needs of the business. &nbsp; </span></p>
+<p><span style="font-weight: 400;">You will partner with the functional resources to manage the configuration and development of system enhancements, upgrades, system modifications, and day-to-day issue analysis, tracking, and resolution.
+You are responsible for supporting our finance systems (i.e. Netsuite, Ivalua, FloQast, Vena) for business needs, and ensure the functionality is optimized to meet the evolving needs of the business. &nbsp; </span></p>
 <p><span style="font-weight: 400;">You are also responsible to ensure that functional users are fully equipped with the training and knowledge required to to effectively work in the NetSuite environment and other core systems.&nbsp; Key to success in this position is transparent communication to the business and responsiveness to stakeholders issues and requests.&nbsp;</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>